rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Introduction**

-Quantum is OpenStack's Networking service, although it's important to realise that the name 'Quantum' will likely be replaced with just 'OpenStack Networking', apparently down to a trademark infringement.
-The training will continue to use the Quantum terminology for now as documentation and commands still explicitly use 'neutron'.
+Neutron is OpenStack's Networking service, although it's important to realise that the name 'Neutron' will likely be replaced with just 'OpenStack Networking', apparently down to a trademark infringement.
+The training will continue to use the Neutron terminology for now as documentation and commands still explicitly use 'neutron'.

-Quantum provides an abstract virtual networking service, enabling administrators and end-users to manage virtual networks for their instances on-top of OpenStack, i.e. Networking-as-a-Service.
-Quantum simply provides an API for self-service and management but relies on underlying technologies for the actual implementation via Quantum-plugins.
-This training makes use of Open vSwitch, but there are many other plugins available upstream such as Nicira NVP, Cisco UCS, Brocade etc. Quantum allows cloud-tenants to create rich networking topologies in an 'over-cloud' including advanced networking services, e.g. LBaaS, VPNaaS and Firewall-aaS.
+Neutron provides an abstract virtual networking service, enabling administrators and end-users to manage virtual networks for their instances on-top of OpenStack, i.e. Networking-as-a-Service.
+Neutron simply provides an API for self-service and management but relies on underlying technologies for the actual implementation via Neutron-plugins.
+This training makes use of Open vSwitch, but there are many other plugins available upstream such as Nicira NVP, Cisco UCS, Brocade etc. Neutron allows cloud-tenants to create rich networking topologies in an 'over-cloud' including advanced networking services, e.g. LBaaS, VPNaaS and Firewall-aaS.

-Quantum replaces the initial nova-network component that provided networking to instances in OpenStack prior to Folsom, it overcomes limitations such as lack of true isolation (unless implementing VLANs) and networks being down to the cloud-provider to manage.
+Neutron replaces the initial nova-network component that provided networking to instances in OpenStack prior to Folsom, it overcomes limitations such as lack of true isolation (unless implementing VLANs) and networks being down to the cloud-provider to manage.
 It vastly enhances the ability to provide networking and places the control in the hands of the users.
-This lab will get you to implement a Quantum networking infrastructure as a pre-requisite to starting our first instances, we'll configure underlying networking devices and attach them into Open vSwitch for use within Quantum.
+This lab will get you to implement a Neutron networking infrastructure as a pre-requisite to starting our first instances, we'll configure underlying networking devices and attach them into Open vSwitch for use within Neutron.

 ##**Preparing the Cloud Controller**

-We're going to be using Open vSwitch to provide the underlying networking infrastructure, this then attaches into Quantum via a plugin so that Quantum can call out to Open vSwitch to actually implement the networks required.
+We're going to be using Open vSwitch to provide the underlying networking infrastructure, this then attaches into Neutron via a plugin so that Neutron can call out to Open vSwitch to actually implement the networks required.
 When I say networks, what I really mean is tenant-networks, i.e. the networks virtually created by either the administrators of the cloud or the end-users.

 Open vSwitch relies on 'OVS Bridges' to attach both physical network cards and virtual machine's NICs to, not to be confused with traditional Linux bridges.
 It uses 'br-int' as the integration bridge, it's where all virtual network cards for the respective instances running on that machine get attached into, this bridge is then linked into a physical adaptor to provide a bridge out into the real world, enabling connectivity between machines; for example, inter-instance communication or internet access.

 In addition to 'br-int' being used for virtual machine mapping, any additional agents also get linked into this bridge, e.g. for DHCP or L3 routing, anything that needs to communicate with instances needs to route through this bridge.
 For external access, 'br-ex' is used to define a network device to provide external access to (and from) our instances.

-In this lab, we'll use the cloud controller to provide all of the Quantum services, plus act as the 'networking' node, i.e. the one that provides DHCP and external access for our instances.
+In this lab, we'll use the cloud controller to provide all of the Neutron services, plus act as the 'networking' node, i.e. the one that provides DHCP and external access for our instances.
 Therefore we need to establish a number of OVS bridges:

 	# ssh root@openstack-controller
 	# yum install openstack-neutron openstack-neutron-openvswitch -y